Can customer reviews make or break your business?

 With societies heavy reliance on social media and the influence that plays on behavior, public opinions and the highly publicised lives the majority of individuals now live, companies can rarely deal with complaints privately.
 This essentially means that any unhappy customers are influential customers.

-Whenever I think about the influence social media has had on organisations I often think about musician Dave Carroll’s run-in with American airline United Airlines.
-If you haven’t heard the story you can read more here, however in a nutshell the airline broke Dave’s US $3,500 Taylor guitar as they unloaded it from the plane.
+Whenever I think about the influence social media has had on organizations I often think about musician Dave Carroll’s run-in with American airline United Airlines.
+If you haven’t heard the story you can read more about it in this article, however in a nutshell the airline broke Dave’s US $3,500 Taylor guitar as they unloaded it from the plane.

 In short, Dave and other passengers watched on from the plane and witnessed the baggage handlers careless handling.
 He asked the airline to replace the guitar, they said no as he asked 24 hours after the incident and they argued for about nine months.
 Fed up, he wrote a song, recorded a music video and uploaded it to YouTube.
 It’s had more than 15million views to date.
 Within four weeks of the video’s release, United’s stock fell 10% - a value of nearly $180million.